Aleksa013/hangman/README.md

-# hangman
+## hangman
-this is the study project
+#this is the study project
+#Used:
+- HTML5
+-  CSS3
+-  JavaScript(ES6)
+-  Webpack
+-  ESLint
+-  Prettier